GitLiveApp/GitLive/_sections/videocalling-jetbrains.md

 #### Step 2

  You will then get a pop-up notification that you have sent the request to call and are waiting for your teammate to accept.
-They then have fifteen seconds to pick up, otherwise, they will receive a notification of a missed call.
+The call gets cancelled automatically after 15 seconds, leaving your teammate with a notification about the missed call and the option to call back.

 ![Caller Popup](/uploads/jetbrains-video-calling-caller-popup.jpg "Caller Popup"){:class="screenshot"}